 Leadership IQ found that 67 percent of executives have been less productive due to burnout, and 65 percent admit that they have made mistakes as a result of burnout.
 Just 35 percent said they are mentally thriving.

-Outsourced executive assistants offer a budget-friendly solution to relieve executives of administrative tasks.
-Managed services simplify the process for companies to provide this assistance.
-HR departments are relieved from the responsibilities of recruiting, hiring, training, paying, and supervising assistants, as the service provider handles all these aspects.
-Executives can then focus on strategic work, reclaiming those 16 hours a week with the help of a skilled professional.
+Outsourced executive assistants provide a budget-friendly solution to relieve executives of administrative tasks.
+Managed services simplify the process for companies to offer this assistance.
+HR departments are freed from the responsibilities of recruiting, hiring, training, paying, and supervising assistants, as the service provider manages all these aspects.
+Executives can then shift their focus to strategic work, reclaiming those 16 hours a week with the help of a skilled professional.

 2. Executive Assistants are Hard to Find